- Posted by Snapclarity

 - Top up your benefit offerings to include additional mental health support and provide employees with the time to access professional mental health support and education.

-The ROI of strategies to prevent burnout
+The ROI of strategies to prevent employee burnout and enhancing employee mental health

 Burnout cannot be compared to having a few days off work with stomach flu.
 It can take time for a person to recover, recuperate and gather the energy and strength to get back to working productively and achieving their tasks.